-- 49 Local authorities will financially monitor the provision they fund, and intervene as they deem necessary.
-The YPLA will have no role in monitoring local authority finances. - 50 The YPLA has responsibility under its framework agreement with the DfE to monitor the financial health of providers it funds directly.
+- 54 Local authorities will financially monitor the provision they fund, and intervene as they deem necessary.
+The YPLA will have no role in monitoring local authority finances. - 55 The YPLA has responsibility under its framework agreement with the DfE to monitor the financial health of providers it funds directly.
 For public interest providers (sixth form colleges and Academies), this responsibility extends to matters including these providers' safeguarding of public assets and capital investment.
-The YPLA's role in connection with the charitable regulation of sixth form colleges and Academies will be confirmed in 2011.
-The YPLA will monitor the financial health of sixth form colleges, Academies, ISPs and those independent providers where the YPLA has lead responsibility. - 51 Under Section 33G of the Further and Higher Education Act 1992 (as inserted by the ASCL Act 2009), local authorities have specific duties regarding consents to sixth form colleges for borrowing and to establish a certain type of subsidiary company.
+The YPLA also has a role to support the Secretary of State in the charitable regulation of sixth form colleges and Academies.
+The YPLA will monitor the financial health of sixth form colleges, Academies, ISPs and those independent providers where the YPLA has lead responsibility. - 56 Under Section 33G of the Further and Higher Education Act 1992 (as inserted by the ASCL Act 2009), local authorities have specific duties regarding consents to sixth form colleges for borrowing and to establish a certain type of subsidiary company.
 Ministers have announced that, subject to legislation, the duty on sixth form colleges to secure the consent of the local authority before borrowing will be repealed.
-A protocol has been agreed between DfE, YPLA and local authorities to facilitate the consent process.
+A protocol has been established between YPLA and local authorities to facilitate the consent process whilst the statutory requirement remains.
 The YPLA will also provide information to local authorities to inform them of any emerging financial concerns relating to sixth form colleges which might require intervention under Section 56E of the Further and Higher Education Act 1992 (as inserted by the ASCL Act 2009).
-Where necessary, the YPLA will take action to require a sixth form college to take steps to improve its financial health or its financial control arrangements.

-52 Independent providers that are new to YPLA funding will initially be regarded as at high-risk of financial incapacity unless there is compelling evidence otherwise.
-Before contracts are awarded, the YPLA will set a process for validating such providers and setting appropriate financial health ratings and recommended funding limits.
-The YPLA does not have responsibility for intervention in the event of financial failure by independent providers, other than to fund alternative provision for at risk students.
+Where necessary, the YPLA will take action to require a sixth form college to take steps to improve its financial health or its financial control arrangements. - 57 Before awarding contracts to independent providers, the YPLA assigns financial health ratings which are considered when allocations are determined.
+Allocations may be restricted and/or risk mitigation options implemented based on the outcomes of these ratings.
+The YPLA does not have responsibility for intervention in the event of financial failure by independent providers, but may withdraw its contract with that provider and fund alternative provision for at risk students.

-Quality, Evaluation of Performance and Intervention
+Performance and Intervention